Yejashi/obsidianNotes/Research/Compilers/Books/Engineering a Compiler/Chapter 1/Overview of Translation.md

 ##### Instruction Selection

-The first stage of code generation rewrites the IR operations into target machine operations, a process called instruction selection.
+The first stage of code generation rewrites the IR operations into target machine operations, a process called **instruction selection**.